Derivation of the coherence length of light waves

 Step 1: Derive the spectral width in k-space

-The spectral characteristics of a light wave are expressed as a normal distribution in k-space (wave number space) as follows:
+The spectral characteristics of a light wave are expressed as a normal distribution (Gaussian distribution) in k-space (wave number space) as follows:

 where I0 is the total intensity of the light wave, kp is the wavenumber at which S(k) peaks, and w is the standard deviation of the spectrum in k-space.